Mamdouh1234/Bone_fracture_classification/README.md

 ## Dataset
 The dataset used in this project is Mura Dataset by Stanford university , it contains 40,561 images of fractured and unfractured body bones , more about the dataset can be found  [here](https://stanfordmlgroup.github.io/competitions/mura/).
+Mura dataset was streamed in this project using Deeplake.

 ## Model Architecture
 The model used for this project is Resnet18(tested Resnet50 and Resnet101 , and achieved same results):